goodfr/docker4shiny/README.md

 # docker4shiny
 Dockerfile to test autobuild from dockerhub with right install of packages.
-The idea is to gain time when building final image form package.
+The idea is to gain time when building final image from package.